BrandonHernandez4502/standings-tracker/README.md

 mvn test
 ```

-Tests cover the transform layer using a fake API response — no database or network required.
+Tests cover the transform layer using a hardcoded fake API response — no database or network required.

 ---